chrede88/home-ops/docs/setup.md

   allowSchedulingOnControlPlanes: true
 ```

 All other patches depends on the network interface and install disk names.
-I can ask talosctl to provide me with this info for each node.
-First the install disk, I can ask talos to provide me with the disk names:
+After Talos boots up into memory, it waits for a machine configuration before finishing the install.
+During this time I can ask Talos to provide me with the disk and network interface names for each node.
+First the install disk:

 ```zsh
 talosctl disks -n 10.10.30.x --insecure
 ```
+I need the `--insecure` flag because Talos is not fully installed.

 The install disk I want to use (500GB SATA SSD) is called `/dev/sda`.

 As for the network interface, Talos uses `predictable interface names` which means the network interface may be called something stupid.
 I want to disable this.